 Utilization and Inflation.
-Adds \$76.9 million GF and \$65.4 million NGF for inflation in Medicaid costs and for providing services to increasing numbers of low-income families, elderly, and disabled persons.
+Adds \$71.6 million GF and \$59.7 million NGF for inflation in Medicaid costs and for providing services to increasing numbers of low-income families, elderly, and disabled persons.
 The Medicaid forecast assumes expenditure growth for medical costs of 6 percent in FY 2002.
 In addition, language is added to authorize the Director of the Department of Planning and Budget to administratively alter funding for Medicaid to reflect actual appropriations and account for \$51.0 million that was administratively transferred from the agency in FY 2002 to cover a shortfall in funding in FY 2001.

 - Address Shortfall in Pharmacy.
 Provides \$11.6 million GF and \$12.4 million NGF to address a shortfall in pharmacy funding that results from a technical change in accounting for prior year drug rebates received by the program.
 Prior to FY 2001, all drug rebates received by the Medicaid program were used to offset pharmacy expenditures.
 An accounting change in FY 2001 requires prior year pharmacy rebates to be classified as Medicaid recoveries, which are deposited into the general fund as revenue.
 Consequently, additional appropriation authority is required for pharmacy expenditures to avoid a shortfall.
 However, the net effect on the overall budget is zero because the rebates enter the system as revenue rather than as expenditure reductions. - Maximize Federal Medicaid Funding.
 Provides \$8.9 million GF in FY 2002 to net \$250.1 million in federal revenue from intergovernmental transfers through a loophole in federal Medicaid regulations.
 Federal Medicaid law and regulations allow the state to obtain federal reimbursement for nursing homes up to the amount that Medicare would pay for nursing facility services, even though Medicaid pays a lesser amount.
-Recent changes in federal law and regulation will prevent the use of this loophole in the future.
+Recent changes in federal law and regulation will prevent the use of this loophole for nursing homes payments in the future.

 The match to obtain federal reimbursement would be provided by two localities that operate public nursing homes.
-After the federal funds are received by the state Medicaid program, localities would be paid back their matching funds plus \$8.9 million in incentive, financial, and legal fees.
+After the federal funds are received by the state Medicaid program, localities would be paid back their matching funds plus \$8.9 million in incentives, financial, and legal fees.
 The state would retain most of the federal reimbursement, \$250.1 million, which would be deposited into the general fund.

-Fully Fund Mental Retardation Waiver Slots.
-Adds \$9.0 million GF and \$10.0 million NGF to fully fund community mental retardation services for 5,386 consumers in the mental retardation waiver program.
-Currently, 5,166 eligible individuals are served through the waiver program, even though Virginia has 5,386 slots available through agreements with the federal Medicaid agency.
-This funding would allow all available slots to be filled by eligible consumers.
+- Fully Fund Mental Retardation Waiver Slots.
+Adds \$9.0 million GF and \$10.0 million NGF to fully fund community mental retardation services for 5,386 consumers who are authorized to be served in the mental retardation waiver program.
+Currently, 5,166 eligible individuals are served through the waiver program. - Funding for New Mental Retardation Waiver Slots.
+Adds \$1.7 million GF and \$1.8 million NGF for 150 new mental retardation waiver slots that were approved by the federal government earlier in FY 2002.
+These slots will be used to help reduce the waiting list for mental retardation services.

-- Continue Funding for New Mental Retardation Waiver Slots.
-Adds \$1.7 million GF and \$1.8 million NGF for 150 new mental retardation waiver slots that were approved by the federal government in FY 2002.
-These slots will be used to help reduce the waiting list for mental retardation services. - Address Shortfall for Involuntary Civil Commitments.
+Address Shortfall for Involuntary Civil Commitments.
 Provides an additional \$1.2 million to address a shortfall in funding for hospital and physician psychiatric services for involuntary civil commitments.